allebone/help.omni.af.mil/docs/PEX/Setup.md

         1. In the Resource Groups section, click on the red box with an X for the airspace to be unmapped.
         2. In the Confirmation dialog, select Yes or No as appropriate.
-        3. Continue clicking on the red boxes until al airspaces to be unmapped have been removed.
+        3. Continue clicking on the red boxes until all airspaces to be unmapped have been removed.
         4. In the Edit Airspace flyout, select Save.

 4. To view all of the ranges mapped to each airspace at one time, in upper right corner of Resources page, select More Options \(...\).
 Select Show Groups.
 To hide the ranges, select More Options \(...\), then Hide Groups.